EmilyWebber/ML-Programing-Assignments/PA-03/readme.md

 # Next Iteration

-- Edits
+- Edits: Report
 	- Use histograms instead of scatter plots
  	- Use more plots: more histograms over predictors, and more histograms over pairs of predictors
- 	- Change get_header() function
+ - Edits: transform.py
+ 	- imput missing values
- 	- Change read file to parameter, not global variables
+ 	- file as parameter
- 		- What's the added benefit of using the filename as a parameter, and not as a global variable?
  	- Set all global variables in one place if they're coming directly from the data set
+ - Edits: model.py
+ 	- file as parameter
  	- Have test_classifier() return a dictionary instead of writing to a file
- 	- Imput values in held out set from training stats
+ 	- Imput values in held out set from training set alone

-- Add to Implementation
-	- Split to train and test set
+ 	- Boosting and bagging
-		- just worry about one k in k-folds cross validation for now
-	- Bag of Classifiers
-		- Include a parameter for how many classifiers you want to run
-		- Logistic Regression, K-Nearest Neighbor, Decision Trees, Linear SVC, Random Forests, Boosting, Bagging
-			- alternate parameters for each
-	- Evaluation Metrics
-		- Accuracy, Precision, Recall, F1, Area Under the Curve, Precision-Recall Curves
-	- Produce a comparison table of each classifiers against the others
+ 	- pick top ten classifiers at the end and make a table with them

-- Deliverable
+ 	- fix metrics bugs
-	- full-fledged and modular modeling file
-	- two page report describing the performance of the classifiers
-		- try to answer the credit problem